Netflix-Skunkworks/jvmquake/README.md

 make JAVA_HOME=/usr/lib/jvm/java-8-oracle
 ```

-The agent is now available as `libjvmquake.so`.
+The agent is now available at `build/libjvmquake.so`.

 ## How to Use the Agent
 Once you have the agent built, to use it just run your java program with